Lookin' to Get Out: Production

 The film was Voight's screenwriting debut.

 After initial delays, the film started principal photography in May 1980.
 Production was interrupted for five months due to an actors' strike.

-Director Ashby had notorious bouts with the studio and recut the film for himself before it was taken from his hands and recut by the studio.
-Years later, while speaking at the University of Southern California, Jon Voight discovered that the version of the film which had been shown to the students was not the theatrical version but instead Ashby's original cut (which was considered lost).
+Director Ashby had notorious bouts with the studio and recut the film for himself before it was taken from his hands and recut by the studio, with Voight working with editor Bob Jones on trying to come up with a satisfactory edit, which was 15 minutes shorter and not particularly liked by Voight.
+Nick Dawson, in his research for his biography of Ashby (Being Hal Ashby: Life of a Hollywood Rebel), discovered that Ashby had re-cut the film and donated it to UCLA prior to his 1988 death.
 This was brought to the attention of Warner Home Video who released the Ashby Director's Cut on DVD on June 30, 2009.

 The filming took place in Las Vegas, including the MGM Grand Las Vegas and Variety noted in their review the "shameless plugging for the MGM leisure palace and its entertainment shows (particularly Siegfried & Roy's magic acts)."